Reedy Creek, Queensland: Education

-King's Christian College is a private primary and secondary (Prep-12) school for boys and girls at 68 Gemvale Road.
+King's Christian College is a private primary and secondary (Prep–12) school for boys and girls at 68 Gemvale Road.
 In 2017, the school had an enrolment of 2,175 students with 159 teachers (139 full-time equivalent) and 146 non-teaching staff (113 full-time equivalent).
 King's Christian College is a member of the Associated Private Schools, a school sporting association on the Gold Coast.

-Gold Coast Christian College is a private primary and secondary (Prep-12) school for boys and girls at 7-9 Bridgman Drive.
+Graceview Christian College (formerly Gold Coast Christian College) is a private primary and secondary (Prep–12) school for boys and girls at 7–9 Bridgman Drive.
 In 2017, the school had an enrolment of 253 students with 21 teachers (19 full-time equivalent) and 12 non-teaching staff (8 full-time equivalent).

-Hillcrest Christian College is a private primary and secondary (Prep-12) school for boys and girls at 21 Bridgman Drive.
+Hillcrest Christian College is a private primary and secondary (Prep–12) school for boys and girls at 21 Bridgman Drive.
 In 2017, the school had an enrolment of 1,348 students with 106 teachers (99 full-time equivalent) and 89 non-teaching staff (71 full-time equivalent).

 There are no government schools in Reedy Creek.
 The nearest government primary school is Clover Hill State School in neighbouring Mudgeeraba.
 The nearest government secondary school is Robina State High School in Robina to the north.